Prag8855/aab/content/guides/abmeldung-deregister-in-berlin.md

 If you own a business in Germany, you might also need to deregister your business,[^16] or transfer it to another person.

+## If you already moved out

+If you already left Germany, you can do your *Abmeldung* by email or by mail.[^23] It works.

 ## What to do next

 **[How to move out of an apartment ➞](/guides/moving-out)**